TITLE 8 SOCIAL SERVICES

 (5) A supervisor who is an independently licensed behavioral health practitioner as described in 8.321.2 NMAC who supervises the care coordinator, the community liaison, the health promotion coordinator, peer and family support workers, and other optional staff that is the part of the CareLink NM multidisciplinary team.
 The supervisor must have direct service experience in working with both adult and child populations.
 Physical health and psychiatric consultants must comply with their respective licensing boards’ requirements for supervision.

 (6) Certified peer support worker(s) (CPSW) who hold a certification by the New Mexico credentialing board for behavioral health professionals as a certified peer support worker.
-The CPSW has successfully navigated his or her own behavioral health experiences, and is willing to assist his or her peers in their recovery processes.
+The CPSW has successfully navigated their own behavioral health experiences, and is willing to assist their peers in their recovery processes.

 (7) Certified family support specialist(s) who hold a certification by the New Mexico credentialing board for behavioral health professionals as a certified family support worker.